 Once you arrive in Peru, you can change money at casas de cambio – currency exchanges – and at banks.
 You'll need to bring your ID.
 Banks are likely to charge higher fees, and rates can be better at the casas de cambio.

 Finding somewhere to exchange your Australian dollars is likely to be challenging, and you're unlikely to get a good rate.
 Your best bet is to buy some US dollars before you leave Australia, and swap those into soles once you arrive.

 Peru also has its fair share of money-changers, called cambistas, who operate on the street and can be identified by their colourful smocks or jackets with dollar signs on them.
 It is legal to exchange money this way, but it's not advised, as you may get stuck with counterfeit notes.
 If you do choose to use a money-changer, check the notes you receive to ensure you're not getting forgeries by holding them up to the light and checking for a watermark.
 Count the cash when you get it, and never accept ripped, very worn or written on bills, as these will often be rejected by vendors.

 - You don't need to tip your taxi driver.

-- Restaurant bills will generally include a 10% service charge, but if you're eating in a fancier establishment it's customary to add a 5% tip on top of that.
+- Restaurant bills will generally include a 10% service charge, but if you're eating in a fancier establishment it's customary to add a tip of a few soles on top of that.